greenelab/deep-review/sections/02_intro.md

 framework is well suited to the problem.
 Drug repositioning is another fertile area.
 Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep, fully connected neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
-Similarly, restricted Boltzmann machines (RBM) can be combined into deep belief networks to predict novel drug - target interactions and formulate drug repositioning hypitheses [@doi:10.1093/bioinformatics/btt234 @doi:10.1021/acs.jproteome.6b00618].
+Similarly, it was shown that restricted Boltzmann machines (RBM) can be combined into deep belief networks to predict novel drug - target interactions and formulate drug repositioning hypotheses [@doi:10.1093/bioinformatics/btt234
+@doi:10.1021/acs.jproteome.6b00618].